 - Clarity and style of presentation: speaking clearly, looking

-at audience, giving clear explanations, appropriate use of
+at audience, giving clear explanations, etc.

-want to build some flexibility into the end of your presentation
+You might want to build some flexibility into the end of your presentation

 so you can adjust on the fly.
 And take into account that there

 I strongly recommend that you practice your talk at least once,

 to polish it and ensure that the timing is accurate.

 - Next week: look over topics and read about a couple of them.

 - In class on May 29 we'll discuss topics and dates.